 - a pinch of finely chopped ginger

-- 1/2 green chili – seeds removed and chop finely
+- 1/2 green chili – seeds removed, washed, and chopped finely

 - 1/2 cup vinegar